[Author's note: for this article, I deviate from the usual one (1) photo per article, thus the monologue, concept.]

 "Kala ko ba mag-uuling tatay mo?"
 I clarified.
 [I thought your father is a charcoal-maker?]

 "Iniwan po kami ng tatay ko.
 Nang mamatay ang nanay ko, natakot daw po sya.
 Dinala ang kapatid kong babae.
 Hindi na ako binalikan.
 Natatakot na syang magpakita.
 Gusto ko nga po makilala ang kapatid ko eh." he answered straightforwardly.
 [My father left me.
 When my mother died, he got scared and ran away.
-He brought my sister with him.
+He took my sister.
 He is already afraid to show up.
 I want to meet my sister.]

 Apparently, he considers his grandparents (on his mother’s side), his immediate family, and his parents.

 I was a bit stunned by the revelation.
 This time, it was me who could not talk nor ask a question.
 This boy has so much ambition but he also has so much insecurity that is pulling him back.
 He longs for his sister and that parental care that his grandparents try to fill in.

 Gino is just one of the kids in Isla Pulo who is living in poverty.
 Just like the other kids, he epitomizes a poor kid who dreams—to finish their studies and later on to find a better job other than what they know in Isla Pulo—as charcoal-makers, fisherfolks or fishpond workers.